nextcloud/news/docs/developer/External-Api.md

 * **200**: Only the v1-2 API level is supported
 * **404**: The News app is disabled or not installed.

+Since these calls can be expensive you could first try to make a call to the [sync route](#syncing) and if it fails with an HTTP **404** run the API level detection.
+Of course the choice which APIs you are going to support is entirely yours and you could also hard require v2.

 **Note**: Future News app versions **may remove** the v1-2 API level depending on how widespread the adoption has become.
 You should therefore always make sure which API levels are actually supported.